openshift/ci-docs/content/en/docs/internals/testing.md

 The second option is to manufacture a `JOB_SPEC` conforming to the format dictated by Prow to fit the desired test scenario.
-This saves some time when testing several executions and can also be useful when testing the processing of this variable or alternative configurations.  `JOB_SPEC` is a JSON object which can be easily written manually.
+This saves some time when multiple tests are performed in succession and can also be useful when testing the processing of this variable or alternative configurations.  `JOB_SPEC` is a JSON object which can be easily written manually.
 For now, even a minimal definition suffices.
-However, code in Prow and `ci-tools` generally assumes a well-formed definition, so it is best to supply a valid value unless something very specific is begin tested.
+However, code in Prow and `ci-tools` generally assumes a well-formed definition, so it is best to use real values unless something very specific is being tested (see the ["artifacts"][artifacts] documentation).
 The following examples assume a definition similar to what the `--git-ref` argument shown above generates:

 {{< highlight bash >}}
 export JOB_SPEC='{